Pocoyo

 A half-hour special film titled Pocoyo & the Space Circus premiered on 23 November 2008 at Cine Capitol.
 On 21 December 2008, a one-hour special titled El Show de Pocoyo ("Pocoyo's Show" in English) premiered on La 1 to promote the release of The Space Circus.
 On 27 August 2009, another musical one-hour special titled Pocoyo's Big Party was released on CD, with a linear premiere on Clan on 31 December 2015.
 From 2014 to 2016, multiple half-hour specials based on various holidays were released on YouTube and Netflix.
 A second film titled Pocoyo in Cinemas: Your First Movie which featured the short film, Pocoyo and the League of Extraordinary Super Friends released in cinemas on 11 May 2018 in Mexico, with a Spain release on 23 June.

-On June 2021, a spin-off series titled Yanko & Nina was announced by Zinkia to be in development and focus more on Pocoyo's friends, Nina and Yanko.
+In June 2021, a spin-off series titled Yanko & Nina was announced by Zinkia to be in development and focus more on Pocoyo's friends, Nina and Yanko.
 However, the series would later be retooled into another series titled Yanco, Dina and the Dinosaurs in 2022.
 The series is expected to release in 2027.

 In 2023, the franchise was acquired by Animaj.
-With the use of AI tools, particularly Animaj's proprietary software "Sketch-to-motion", a new series will release every 12 to 18 months for traditional television and premium streaming services.
+With the use of AI tools, particularly Animaj's proprietary software "Sketch-to-Motion", a new series will release every 12 to 18 months for traditional television and premium streaming services.

-As of 2024, it has been confirmed that a sixth series is set to release in 2026, a third feature film will release in 2028, and a seventh series will release between 2029 and 2030.
+As of 2024, it has been confirmed that a third feature film will release in 2028 and a seventh series will release between 2029 and 2030.

 Overview

-Set in a 3D space called Pocoyo World, with a plain white background and usually no backdrops, the series is about Pocoyo, a four-year-old kid who is dressed all in blue, interacting with his animal companions Elly (an elephant), Pato (a duck), Nina (a girl), Fred (an octopus), Loula (a dog), Roberto (a robot), Baby Bird, Caterpillar and Sleepy Bird.
+Set in a 3D space, called Pocoyo World, with a plain white background and usually no backdrops, the series is about Pocoyo, a four-year-old kid who is dressed all in blue, interacting with his animal companions Elly (an elephant), Pato (a duck), Loula (a dog), Pulpo (an octopus), Nina (a girl), Roberto (a robot), Valentina (a caterpillar), Baby Bird, and his mother Sleepy Bird.
 Viewers are encouraged to recognize situations that Pocoyo is in, and things that are going on with or around him.
 The Narrator usually speaks explicitly to the viewers and to the characters as well.
 Each character has its own distinctive dance and also a specific sound (usually from a musical instrument), and most episodes end with the characters dancing.